Pacing your story feature

 • Smell the gasoline

-• See a flash of light on a knife blade
+• See a flash of light on the blade of a knife

 • Hear bone crunch